NotCello/RDC-practice/README.md

 # Robot Dynamics & Control - Practice Repository

-This repository contains practical exercises and implementations for the **Robot Dynamics & Control** course (2025) taught by Pedro Luis Figueroa Saire and Simone Borelli at the University of Genoa.
+This repository contains practical exercises and implementations for the **Robot Dynamics & Control** course (2025) taught by Roberto Cannata, Pedro Luis Figueroa Saire and Simone Borelli at the University of Genoa.

 ## 📚 Course Overview